kryptok67/kryptok67/README.md

 - 👀 I’m interested in sport, coding and traveling

-ALWAYS HAVE A FUN and remember rembembeR come back in september :D there was a ship to sail
+ALWAYS HAVE A FUN and remember rembembeR come back in september :D there was a ship to sail to the ,,,,